sandstorm/ebpf-tracer/README.md

 kind: Pod
 metadata:
   name: debugger
-  # namespace: test-sebastian-perfdebugging # set as needed
+  # namespace: test-perfdebugging # set as needed
 spec:
   # nodeName: .... # you should pin the workload to the node you want to debug.
   hostPID: true